LC-Linkous/cat_swarm_python/README.md

 ### Quantum Tracing Mode

-    Update the cat’s position towards the global best position using a quantum-inspired probabilistic update rule.
+    Update the cat’s position towards the global best position using the quantum-inspired probabilistic update rule, in this case the random vector $u$.